zhannamatuzak/math-with-crab/README.md

     ![Rules modal window](documentation/rules-modal.png)

  - Interaction: User name usage during the game
-   -The user provides his name at the beginning of the website.
+   - The user provides his name at the beginning of the website.
 The information of the name is saved and used on the game area as well as on the rules modal window to make a friendly atmosphere for the user.

   ![User name usage](documentation/user-name.png)